Pumas CU football

-Pumas CU UNAM, also known as "Pumas Dorados", "Pumas", or "Universidad" is the varsity American football team representing the National Autonomous University of Mexico (Spanish: Universidad Nacional Autonoma de Mexico, or UNAM).
-It is one of the oldest and most important teams in Mexico.
+The Pumas CU football program represents the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM) in college football at the ONEFA level.
+UNAM has competed in the Liga Mayor since the 2014 season.
+The team is led by head coach José Luis Canales.
+The Pumas plays its home games at Estadio Olímpico Universitario in Mexico City.
 They maintain a fierce rivalry with teams from the National Polytechnic Institute (Spanish: Instituto Politécnico Nacional, or IPN) particularly with its Miguel Hidalgo-based team from Santo Tomás, Águilas Blancas.

 History

 The team was founded in 1927 by a group of students led by the Noriega brothers, but it wasn't until 1931 when Pumas was officially the varsity team of the National Autonomous University of Mexico.
 In addition, American oil magnate Harry Ford Sinclair sponsored the team with generous donations until 1935.
 In the early years, Pumas had a long string of consecutive championships from 1933 to 1945 (including an appearance in the 1945 Sun Bowl; this was followed by the so-called "Golden Age" of 1946 to 1957.
 Between the years 1958 and 1969 the team consolidated its position within ONEFA, Mexico's league of American football.
 For the period 1970–1980 the university authorities decided to disband the team and create three teams (Cóndores/Condors; Aguilas Reales/Royal Eagles; and Guerreros Aztecas/Aztec Warriors), from 1981 to 1990 only the Cóndores could reclaim the tradition of the Pumas and win championships.
 In 1998, the University government decided to reduce to one team per campus and created Pumas CU and Acatlan.
 Unfortunately, conditions within the league and the existence of other powerful newcomer squads undermined the strength and dominance of the team.
 Its first position tradition vanished rapidly during the seasons of 1998 to 2007.
 From 1969 until 2002, the Pumas Dorados team consisted of a selection of the best players of all UNAM teams.
 These teams didn't play any regular season games, but rather the Pumas Dorados used to play a Classic game against the Burros Blancos at the end of season, until 2002 when this event was suspended.